 4) Determining Whether the Epitope is Endogenously Processed (Fig. 5)

-4.1) Perform an ELISPOT assay as described above except that 1 x 105 autologous LCLs per well infected with recombinant vaccinia virus expressing HPV 16 E6, E7 5, or none (WR wild-type) (multiplicity of infection of 5 for 1 hr) and 1 x 103 T-cell clone cells per well will be plated.
+4.1) Perform an ELISPOT assay as described above except that 1 x 105 autologous LCLs infected with recombinant vaccinia virus expressing HPV 16 E6, E7 5 (prior to assay) or none (WR wild-type) (multiplicity of infection of 5 for 1 hr) and 1 x 103 T-cell clone cells per well will be plated.

 Characterizing the Minimal and Optimal Sequence of the T-Cell Epitope (Figs. 6a, 6b, and 6c)